 Table of Contents

-Your I-20 form is an application requirement for F and M visa categories.
 Below are the three different types of student visa for USA

 Read More: Here are some universities in the USA to pursue an undergraduate degree in game design!

-Types of student visa for USA
+Types of USA student visa

 Before you start wondering how to get a student visa for USA, check which type of student visa you want to apply for: